gk23gopal/FinTech-HKUST/README.md

 # FinTech-HKUST

-FinTech: Finance Industry Transformation and Regulation Specialization is a 4 module program from The Hong Kong University of Science and Technology
+FinTech: Finance Industry Transformation and Regulation Specialization, a 4 module program from The Hong Kong University of Science and Technology, successfully completed on 21st March 2023.

   FinTech Foundations and Overview